 The Initial Enrollment Period (IEP) is when most people first enroll in Medicare.
-You need to pay special attention to the specific dates of your IEP.
-If you miss this window, then you may have to pay more for your coverage unless you qualify for a Special Enrollment Period Specific times when people who qualify due to special circumstances may enroll in Medicare outside their Initial Enrollment Period or the General Enrollment Period.
+You need to pay attention to the dates of your IEP.
+If you miss it, then you may have to pay more for your coverage unless you qualify for a Special Enrollment Period Specific times when people who qualify due to special circumstances may enroll in Medicare outside their Initial Enrollment Period or the General Enrollment Period.
 Usually, you don’t pay a late enrollment penalty if you sign up during a Special Enrollment Period. .
 Penalties for enrolling late can increase over time.

-You can find your personal Medicare Initial Enrollment Period dates now, if you like.
+Find your personal Medicare Initial Enrollment Period dates

 Turning 65: Medicare Initial Enrollment Period

-Here are a few more things you need to know if you’re nearing eligibility because of your age.
+Here are a few more things you need to know:

 - Even if you're already collecting Social Security, you must wait until you're 65 to enroll in Medicare.